Cock Robin (band): Recent years

 On 20 June 2012, Peter Kingsbery announced in his blog on the official Cock Robin website Cockrobinmusic.com that "there will be a new tour next Summer 2013 with a new album".

 Another Cock Robin remix by Umpff, "Extraordinary Thing", appeared on Mixtape from Mabel the Label in October 2012.

-The November 2015 issue of the French magazine Topo, reported that Anna LaCazio had left Cock Robin in May 2015.
+The November 2015 issue of the French magazine Topo reported that Anna LaCazio had left Cock Robin in May 2015.
 Kingsbery had relocated to France and LaCazio preferred to remain in the United States and be close to her family.

 Peter Kingsbery announced that Coralie Vuillemin had been chosen as the new female voice in the group.
-The band released on 11 March 2016 their sixth studio album called "Chinese Driver".
+The band released their sixth studio album, Chinese Driver, on 11 March 2016.

 A 5-track EP was released as download only in April 2017.
 The first track ("Roman Holiday [The Making Of]") is an original song, whereas the second one ("Just Before It Begins") is an original instrumental track.
-The last three tracks however ("The Long Last Second", "Thought You Were On My Side" and "White Folks") are reprises of Peter Kingsbery's solo albums or of Cock Robin songs, with new arrangements and vocals by Peter Kingsbery and Coralie Vuillemin.
+The last three tracks, however ("The Long Last Second", "Thought You Were on My Side" and "White Folks"), are reprises of Peter Kingsbery's solo albums or of Cock Robin songs, with new arrangements and vocals by Peter Kingsbery and Coralie Vuillemin.

-With the current line-up, Cock Robin has performed in France, Portugal, Iceland, Belgium, The Netherlands, Germany, Switzerland, Italy, Luxembourg, Denmark.
-May 2020 : the band is currently mixing their new album.
+With the current line-up, Cock Robin has performed in France, Portugal, Iceland, Belgium, The Netherlands, Germany, Switzerland, Italy, Luxembourg and Denmark.

-On 17 September 2021 the band released a seventh studio album called "Homo Alien".
+On 17 September 2021 the band released a seventh studio album, Homo Alien.

+In September 2022 it was announced on their Facebook account "COCK ROBIN The Band" that they had to withdraw from their planned 2023 tour but still hoped to release their new album of original material called Part of Your Tribe in conjunction with an autobiographical lyric book of the same name at some point during the year.